lucastenani/nestjs-clean-architecture/README.md

   - `POST /accounts` – Create a new user account
   - `POST /sessions` – Authenticate and create a new session
   - `POST /questions` – Create a new question
-  - `GET /questions` – Fetch recent questions
+  - `GET /questions?page=1&pageSize=10` – Fetch paginated recent questions